Deaf Supportive Living

 Participants live in their own apartments and are responsible for their own food, clothing, and shelter expenses.

-Tenants pay rent for their unit, currently $325 per month for single rooms and $400 per month for efficiencies.
+Tenants pay rent for their unit.
 We work with each tenant and their financial worker to ensure that they receive financial assistance based on their eligibility.
 This may include SSDI, MSA, food stamps and medical assistance

 Deaf Supportive Living